Adelaide University: Adelaide City

 The campus also incorporates part of the adjacent Lot Fourteen precinct, that is also home to the national headquarters of the Australian Space Agency among other institutions in the fields of science and technology.
-As part of the merger, its presence in the area will be expanded with the Australian Defence Technologies Academy to be located in the under-construction Innovation Centre, also to be home to the Space Assembly Integration and Testing Facility.
+As part of the merger, its presence in the area will be expanded with the Australian Defence Technologies Academy, to be located in the Innovation Centre, also to be home to the Space Assembly Integration and Testing Facility (under construction as of June 2024).
 The National Wine Centre further along of the terrace and adjacent to the Adelaide Botanic Garden forms the easternmost extent of the city campus.